khadija-ashraf/LeetCodePopular/src/hashtable/groupByFrequency/README.md

  	Output: [["eat", "tea", "ate"], ["tan", "nat"], ["bat"]] Time & Space:

 * Time O(n * k log k): Sorting each string O(k log k), where k is max word length, Total time: O(n * k log k)
 * Space O(n * k): O(n * k) for HashMap Keys and Values and Result list

+__Space Complexity Described:__
-		1. HashMap Keys and Values

-		we’re using a HashMap<String, List<String>>.
+1. HashMap Keys and Values: we’re using a HashMap<String, List<String>>.
-		•	Each key is a sorted version of a word (e.g., “eat” → “aet”) — that’s a new string taking up O(k) space.
+   	* Each key is a sorted version of a word (e.g., “eat” → “aet”) — that’s a new string taking up O(k) space.
-		•	Each value is a list of words, and across the whole map, we’ll store all n words.
+   	* Each value is a list of words, and across the whole map, we’ll store all n words.
-		2. Result List

-		At the end, we return new ArrayList<>(map.values()):
+2. Result List: At the end, we return new ArrayList<>(map.values()):
-		•	This collects all the n words grouped in sublists.
+   	* This collects all the n words grouped in sublists.
-		•	Again, storing all words → O(n * k)
+   	* Again, storing all words → O(n * k)

-		Total Space = O(n * k)
+3. Total Space = O(n * k)
-		•	n words, each of length k
+   	* n words, each of length k
-		•	Possibly storing extra strings (the sorted versions) and all original strings grouped
+   	* Possibly storing extra strings (the sorted versions) and all original strings grouped
-		•	Final structure holds the same n strings, just grouped
+   	* Final structure holds the same n strings, just grouped

 So both the map and the final result use O(n * k) in total.

 ----